 Telelphone: +234 (0) 803 300 7291

-The Australian Consulate in Lagos, headed by an Honorary Consul, provides limited services.
-For consular and passport assistance, contact the Australian High Commission in Abuja.
+The Australian Consulate in Lagos is headed by an Honorary Consul and provides limited services.
+For consular and passport services, contact the Australian High Commission in Abuja.

 The High Commission and Consulate do not process visa requests.
-For all visa enquiries, refer to the
+For all visa enquiries, visit the

 If you are unable to contact the High Commission in a consular emergency, contact the 24-hour Consular Emergency Centre on +61 2 6261 3305, or 1300 555 135 within Australia.